-This major gives students a variety of perspectives not only on French culture but also on Francophone cultures worldwide.
+This major gives students a variety of perspectives not only on French and Francophone literature but also on a variety of other issues pertaining to the Francophone world.
 A major in French studies prepares graduates to negotiate successfully the economic reality of an increasingly international job market, and provides them with a wide range of career prospects after they leave the University.

 The major consists of 44 credits in French courses numbered 631 or above and of cross-listed courses in other departments, including the requirements below.
 Coursework for the French Studies major must be completed with a grade of C or better.

 These courses must be taken at the Durham campus.

 |FREN 631||Advanced French Conversation and Composition I||4|